sleeprite/rudis/docs/src/docs/commands/key/ttl.md

 # TTL

-The Redis TTL command returns the remaining expiration time of the key in seconds.
+Like TTL this command returns the remaining time to live of a key that has an expire set, with the sole difference that TTL returns the amount of remaining time in seconds while PTTL returns it in milliseconds.

 ## Syntax